 One of the things that I think is contributing to this feeling of routine is that we often forget to make time for family quality time.
 It seems strange to say that, considering we’re essentially spending 100% of our time together.
 But it’s just family time together, not family quality time together.

 So how does a traveling family spend family quality time?
-Since our days are filled with the act of traveling from place to place, homeschool lessons for the kids, freelance and blogging for me, and web development work for my husband, we don’t always have time to do activities together as a family.
+Since our days are filled with the act of traveling from place to place, homeschool lessons for our world schooling family, freelance and blogging for me, and web development work for my husband, we don’t always have time to do activities together as a family.
 Similar to how it was when we were based in Seattle, we really have to make an effort to spend time together as a family.

 Opportunities for family quality time

-Fortunately, we’ve had a few opportunities to spend family quality time.
+Fortunately, we’ve had a few opportunities recently to spend family quality time.
 At the beginning of last week, we visited Estes Park and explored Rocky Mountain National Park.
 While in Denver, we spent the day at the Denver Museum of Nature and Science.
-And just last night, we visited Red Rocks and took the kids to their first pop concert: Jason Mraz.
+And just last night, we visited Red Rocks and took the kids to their first pop concert.
+We watched Jason Mraz, who was promoting his recent album, Know.
 I definitely feel blessed to be able to have these types of experiences with the family.

 And I suppose that’s what we need to do as we move into the rejection phase of our travels: keep things in perspective.
 The bad days will inevitably happen – the tantrums, the arguments, the moments when we don’t want to do this anymore – but we need to remember that this happens to everyone.